 With a commitment to maintain the ecumenical, multi-ethnic, and multi-denomination makeup among the HTI Ph.D. student populace, Princeton Theological Seminary believes a broader participation of seminaries, schools of theology, and university religion departments is necessary to expand HTI’s already successful work as well as to strengthen the efforts of many Ph.D. programs who work independently to recruit and retain Latina/o Ph.D. students.
 This new approach provides a collaborative way to expand recruitment efforts and combine support services, including financial aid efforts.

-The Hispanic Theological Initiative Consortium (HTIC) currently consists of twenty-nine Ph.D. granting institutions that are committed to increase the pool of Latina/o Ph.D. graduates in theological and religious education.
+The Hispanic Theological Initiative Consortium (HTIC) currently consists of twenty-three Ph.D. granting institutions that are committed to increase the pool of Latina/o Ph.D. graduates in theological and religious education.